Bonding Rabbits

 • Mirroring Behaviors: Look for positive signs like mirroring behaviors, such as eating at the same time or lying down close to each other.

-• Injuries from Jumping or Pushing Pens: Be vigilant for any injuries that might occur if the rabbits attempt to jump out or push the pens together.
+• Injuries from Jumping or Pushing Pens: Be vigilant injuries that may occur if the rabbits attempt to jump out or push the pens together.

 • Signs of Stress or Health Issues: Make sure that both rabbits are eating and drinking water and neither are demonstrating signs of extreme stress like constant hiding or refusing to eat.